slerman12/UnifiedML/README.md

 | :white_check_mark:  | Heatmap confusion matrix  | Classify |
 | :white_check_mark:  | Class sizes (scatterplot)  | Classify |

-**&#9432; All suites support line graphs and bar charts.
-Only Classify supports heatmaps and class sizes.
-Note that the scatterplot is currently only with respect to evaluation data.**
+**All suites support line graphs and bar charts.
+Only Classify supports heatmaps and class sizes.**

+&#9432; Note that the scatterplot is currently only with respect to evaluation data.

 Plots automatically save to ```./Benchmarking/<experiment>/```; the default experiment is ```experiment=Exp```.